All Course Offerings

 ENERES 295 – ERG Colloquium: Special Topics in Energy and Resources

-Presentations of research in energy issues by faculty, students, and visiting lecturers.
-Master’s degree students required to enroll for two semesters.
+Presentations of research by faculty, students, and visiting lecturers.
+Master’s degree students are required to enroll for two semesters.

 ENERES 296 – Doctoral Seminar